jonwilkey/chem-eng-solver/docs/source/index.rst

 Development
 -----------

+This project is under development at: https://github.com/jonwilkey/chem-eng-solver.
-To setup this package for development, do the following:
+To replicate the development environment, do the following:

 1. Clone this repo to your local machine ``git clone git@github.com:jonwilkey/chem-eng-solver.git``.
 2. Install poetry (see install instructions `here <https://github.com/python-poetry/poetry>`__.